 Texas Holdem Straight flush Poker combinations

-There are 10,240 straight poker hands, and here are the combinations you can make considering the betting rounds:
+There are 10,240 possible straight hands in total, but this number includes both straight flushes and non-flush straights and here are the combinations you can make considering the betting rounds:

 Hand | Combinations (%) |